 CHOREOGRAPHY: 8 & 1 Dance Company, The Drowsy Chaperone, Mame, Damn Yankees, The Wedding Singer, Curtains, High School Musical, The Pajama Game, Titanic, The Sound of Music.

 He currently teaches for Dallas College in the theatre departments at the Eastfield and Mountain View Campuses.
-He works regularly with Bishop Lynch High School, teaches dance at Rowlett Dance Academy, is a company member of Danielle Georgoiu Dance Group.
+He works regularly with Bishop Lynch High School, and teaches dance at Rowlett Dance Academy.
 He also runs Leos Ensemble—a theatre group focused on plays with international themes.

 I'm drawn to works that unlock imaginative forces, confront authoritative structures and are enthusiastically inclusive.